wilu-conference/wilu-conference.github.io/program/speakers.md

 <br />

 ![Lorena Almaraz De La Garza](/assets/images/Lorena-headshot.png "Lorena Almaraz De La Garza"){: width="200" }
 <a name="garza"></a>**Lorena Almaraz De La Garza** is a Mexican cisgender woman.
 She is a Master of Information student with concentrations in Critical Information Policy Studies and Human-Centred Data Science at the University of Toronto’s Faculty of Information.
 Her work includes the development and delivery of public programs in culture and education, nationally and locally.
+Lorena is the current Chair of the Diversity Working Group at the University of Toronto’s Faculty of Information.
 She holds a Bachelor’s degree from the University of Waterloo in Fine Arts and Cognitive Science. *([Panel description](/program/panel).)*

 <br />